London Buses route 7: History

 Metroline was awarded the contract for route 7, taking over from First London on 23 June 2007 and has successfully retained the route with a new contract starting on 21 June 2014.

 In May 2021, routes 7 and N7 became the first in London to use double decker hydrogen fuel cell buses.
-The new vehicles are Wright StreetDeck Hydroliners.
+The new vehicles are Wright StreetDeck Hydroliner FCEVs.
 The same year, the frequency of the service was reduced from 7.5 or 8 buses per hour to 5 buses per hour at peak times.

 Incidents

 A serious incident occurred on 13 June 1957, when a RTL-type bus on route 7A ran into a queue of waiting passengers on Oxford Street, killing eight people.
 The driver had collapsed with heat exhaustion.

 On 30 July 1966, Routemaster RM1768, operating on route 7, caught fire at Marble Arch.
 The cause was an overheated flywheel.
 The driver, conductor and passengers all escaped without injury.